Guide to Safe Harbor 401(k) Plans

 If you want help deciding, just ask!

-Here are the four types of Safe Harbor 401(k) plans.
+There are different types of Safe Harbor 401(k) plans.

-To decide which type of plan is right for your company, first answer these two questions:
+To decide which plan type is right for your company, first answer these two questions:

 Will you offer matching or non-elective contributions?